carlosmperezm/chartypes/README.md

-# Welcome to My Profile!
+# Hello 👋🏻 I am Carlos!

 ## About Me
-- Born and raised in Cuba, I am a diligent and zealous computer specialist passionate about leveraging technology to solve problems.
+- Born and raised in Cuba 🇨🇺, I am a diligent and zealous computer specialist passionate about leveraging technology to solve problems.
 - Currently seeking opportunities to further expand and develop my coding knowledge and competencies in the Computer Science field.
 - A resourceful developer with a wide range of proficiency in multiple software tools, specializing in backend development, data science, scripting, and automation.